This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Ketosis is a metabolic state in which the body burns fat for fuel instead of carbohydrates.
 It’s very effective for weight loss, energy and mental clarity.

 Ketosis is the primary goal of the keto diet plan.
-We achieve it by severely limiting carbohydrate intake, not calories.
+We achieve it by severely limiting carbohydrate intake, not calories, but calories are often restricted as a byproduct.
 In the absence of carbs, the body switches to burning fat for fuel.

 Signs of ketosis include increased energy and focus, decreased appetite, and changes in smell of breath or urine.
 You can test yourself for ketosis using ketone test strips (use code WHOLESOMEYUM for 20% off!), or a blood monitor if you want to be super accurate (not usually necessary).